NoahHenrikKleinschmidt/buildamol/docs/biobuild.optimizers.rst

 The optimizers package
 ======================

-These are the optimizers of Biobuild.
+These are the optimizers of buildamol.
 Whenever you want to improve a molecule's conformation or generate new conformers for a molecule, you will want to use the optimizers.

-.. .. automodule:: biobuild.optimizers
+.. .. automodule:: buildamol.optimizers
 ..    :members:
 ..    :undoc-members:
 ..    :show-inheritance: